Bira/octopus-carnival/_posts/2023-06-24-hells-rebels-3-part-3.md

 ### Opera House Layout and Security

 The Opera House has three floors and an extensive basement.
-The main seating areas had all of their seat removed to host the ball.
+The main seating areas had all of their seats removed to host the ball.
 Most guests stay on the ground floor, but the nobles gravitate towards the second floor balcony because they like to look down on commoners.